AyushmanJena/ObsidianBackup/SPRING BOOT NOTES/Spring Boot Course/U01-Introduction.md

 ---
 ## Maven
 - Maven is a project management tool used for build management and dependencies.
-- Tell Maven the projects you're working with (dependencies) like spring, hibernate, etc.
+- Tell Maven the projects(tools) you're working with (dependencies) like spring, hibernate, etc.
 - maven will automatically download the Jar files for you and make them available during compile/ run time.

 ### How Maven Works :